mrmins/EmojiRaiting/README.md

 $("#emoji-div").emoji({ val: 4 });
 ```

-Do you want to add color to your emojis?
+Do you want to set color to your emojis?
 1. Using the color name.
 ```
 var emojis = ['heart'];